sdasda7777/ScheduleBlock/README.md

 ### Changelog

+#### 1.1.4 (upcoming)
+- Moved default settings values to RecordStorage
+- Completely rewored RecordStorage to hopefully make it thread safe
+- Fixed timeout function not increasing duration on the last cycle
+- TODO: Make timeouts more customizable (probably using similar format to time strings)
+- TODO: Make action when triggered more customizable (redirect or close or execute user code)
+- TODO: Add settings option to wipe all data (or at least to explore it in more detail)
+- TODO: Begin transition to new websites data location (load data from both "websites" and "ScheduleBlock_Websites", but save only to "ScheduleBlock_Websites")
+- TODO: Move source files into src directory
+- TODO: Create a page with basic tests

 #### 1.1.3
 - Fixed a critical bug that extension wouldn't work if specific key wasn't already present due to misplaced early return